-In contrast, the average company would spend $2,069 per employee per year, and a company that was among the best in usability would spend
+In contrast, the average company would spend $2,069 per employee per year, and a company that was among the best in usability would spend $1,563.

 The total annual cost of intranet use can be estimated by multiplying by the number of employees.
 For companies with 10,000 intranet users, the annual costs are as follows:

-usability (among the best 25%):
+- High usability (among the best 25%): $15.6 million

-- Low usability (among the worst 25%):
+- Low usability (among the worst 25%): $30.4 million